-- 1. Each slide rail is marked with either an R (right) or an L (left).
-Select the left slide rail, bring it to the rear of the rack, and locate the selected U that was previously marked. - 2.
-Push up on the front locking tab (1), and pull out the front latch (2) at the front of the rail.
-Then remove the screw from the rear of the rail (3), as shown in Figure 3 on page 6.
+1. Each slide rail is marked with either an R (right) or an L (left).
+Select the left (L) slide rails and push up on the front movable tab (1).
+Then, pull out the front latch (2) to slide out the front side rail.
+If a thumbscrew is installed in the slide rail (3), remove it as shown in Figure 4.

-Figure 3.
+Figure 4.
 Opening the front latch and removing the rear screw